-Thai Justice Minister Tawee Sodsong said on February 13 that detained former Thai Prime Minister Thaksin Shinawatra will be released, possibly as early as this weekend.
+Thai Justice Minister Tawee Sodsong said on February 13 that former Thai Prime Minister Thaksin Shinawatra, who is currently detained, will be released, possibly as early as this weekend.

-“About 930 prisoners, including (Mr. Thaksin) will be released.
+Tawee Sodsong told reporters, “About 930 prisoners, including (Thaksin), will be released.
 He is in the group of those in critical condition or over 70 years old.
-He will be automatically released after six months,” Tawee Sodsong told reporters.
+He will be automatically released after six months.”

-Thaksin, 74, returned to Thailand in August 2023 and was arrested shortly afterwards.
-He was sentenced to eight years in prison for abuse of power and was pardoned by the Thai royal family, which reduced his sentence to one year.
-Hours after arriving at the Bangkok prison, Thaksin was admitted to the Police General Hospital, where he remains.
+Mr. Thaksin, 74, returned to Thailand in August 2023 and was arrested shortly afterward.
+He was sentenced to eight years in prison for abuse of power, but the Thai royal family granted him clemency, reducing his sentence to one year.
+Hours after being transferred to a prison in Bangkok, Mr. Thaksin was hospitalized and transferred to the Police General Hospital.
+The former prime minister remains in the hospital.

-Mr Thaksin returned to Thailand when a new government was formed, led by the Pheu Thai party, which is linked to his family.
-Mr Thaksin had been prime minister since 2001 but was ousted in a military coup in 2006.
-He then left the country and has lived in exile since 2008.
+Thaksin returned to Thailand at a time when the country had a new government led by the Pheu Thai party, which is linked to his family.
+Thaksin had served as Prime Minister of Thailand from 2001 but was overthrown in a military coup in 2006.
+He subsequently left the country and has lived in exile since 2008.

 Source